(Redirected from Jose Iglesias)

 On May 8, 2011, Iglesias was called up to Boston when starting SS Marco Scútaro was placed on the disabled list with a strained muscle.
 The Sox would have preferred to call up Yamaico Navarro, who already had some major league experience, to back up Jed Lowrie during Scútaro's injury, but Navarro was bothered by an injury of his own.
 Iglesias made his major league debut on the day of his call-up, playing one inning as a defensive replacement at shortstop against the Minnesota Twins.
 His next appearance came as a pinch-runner the next day, and he scored his first run.
 He made his first major league start at shortstop on May 11th, filling in for an ill Lowrie in a game against the Toronto Blue Jays, going 0 for 3.
 In his first major league at-bat the previous day against the Jays, he had struck out but reached base when Frank Francisco's third strike bounced away from catcher Jose Molina; he had scored his second run earlier in the game, coming in again as a pinch-runner.
 Overall, he played in 10 games for the Sox, going 2 for 6, while hitting .235 in 101 games for Pawtucket.

-Iglesias headed into the Sox's spring training in 2012 with a chance to earn to starting shortstop job following Scutaro's departure.
-However, he lost a battle with Mike Aviles, who showed to be a better hitter, even if José was better defensively.
+Iglesias headed into the Sox's spring training in 2012 with a chance to earn the starting shortstop job following Scutaro's departure.
+However, he lost a battle with Mike Aviles, who showed he was a better hitter, even if José was better defensively.
 He returned to Pawtucket, but was still regarded as Boston's shortstop of the future.
 He hit .266/.318/.306 in 88 games for Pawtucket, but had only 11 extra-base hits - 9 of them doubles - and drew a mere 27 walks, feeding concerns that he would not be able to hit enough to hold a job in the major leagues, even though his play on the defensive side of the ledger was excellent (he fielded .966 at short).
 He stole 12 bases in 15 tries.
 He was named the 2012 IL All-Star shortstop and Baseball America rated him as the league's 11th-best prospect, between Tim Beckham and Corey Kluber.
 He played 25 games for Boston, hitting only .118/.200/.191, although he did connect for his first big league homer.
 It came against J.P.
 Howell of the Tampa Bay Rays on September 20th.